 In operating systems, the concept of a process is intertwined with the concept of isolation.
-Processes cannot easily affect each other - the operating system ensures this to the best of its ability.
+Processes cannot easily affect each other, the operating system ensures this to the best of its ability.
 This isolation is crucial, both from a security standpoint and for stability.
-If a process crashes, it won't take down another process along the way, for example.
+For example, if a process crashes, it won't take down another process along the way.

 Sometimes, this isolation can hinder you, as a developer, if you need to cross this boundary to communicate with another process.
 Then, you need to make an effort to do this correctly, by using dedicated inter-process communication mechanisms, typically available as APIs.

 If all your code runs within the same process, then you can avoid the use of tedious and asynchronous inter-process communication channels.
 Instead, you can directly access variables and call functions that you need.

 Since single-process mode only has one QML engine, shared between the System UI and all applications, any QML import paths provided, for example via

 am-config.yaml, is taken into consideration when the engine is resolving import statements.
 Import statements provided by the application manifest file,

 info.yaml, are only considered once the application has started, but is still loaded even after the application has stopped.